the-technat/cks-training/lab_env/README.md

 sudo kubeadm init --upload-certs --config config.yaml
 ```

-Note 1: weave net requires tcp 6783 & udp 6783/6784 node-to-node connectivity

-Note 2: I'm using containerd using systemd cgroups.
+Note: I'm using containerd using systemd cgroups.
 I don't see any reason for using docker

 ### Weave Net

+Prerequisite: weave net requires tcp 6783 & udp 6783/6784 node-to-node connectivity

-Can simply be installed like so:
+Then it is installed like so:

 ```bash
 kubectl apply -f https://github.com/weaveworks/weave/releases/latest/download/weave-daemonset-k8s.yaml